 One student suffered recurrent skin infections causing painful abscesses, which at one point required surgical removal.

-He said: “I was intrigued by the fact that I each time I completed the prescribed dose of antibiotics (usually Flucloxacillin), I was infected again.
+The student, who asked not to be named, said: “I was intrigued by the fact that I each time I completed the prescribed dose of antibiotics (usually Flucloxacillin), I was infected again.
 After the May 16, visit to the GP, the pharmacist suggested that I was living in a diseased environment”.

 For five weeks he had to visit a hospital daily to have the wound dressed.
 “The pain and discomfort is better imagined than experienced,” he remarked.